chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

     }
 }
 ```
 2. Now create a reducer to alter state accordingly when that action is dispatched.
-To do this create a file `Store\FetchData\Reducers\GetForecastDataFailedActionReducer.cs` and return a modified state that contains the `ErrorMessage` dispatched in the action.
+To do this create a file `Store\FetchData\GetForecastData\GetForecastDataFailedActionReducer.cs` and return a modified state that contains the `ErrorMessage` dispatched in the action.
 ```
 using Blazor.Fluxor;
-using WeatherForecastSample.Client.Store.FetchData.Actions;

-namespace WeatherForecastSample.Client.Store.FetchData.Reducers
+namespace WeatherForecastSample.Client.Store.FetchData.GetForecastData
 {
 	public class GetForecastDataFailedActionReducer : IReducer<FetchDataState, GetForecastDataFailedAction>
 	{